pollfish/docs/ios.md

 • Be careful to use the same arguments as the arguments you used in the init function in your app’s delegate.

-• Even if you call init in any ViewController somewhere within the app lifecycle you should still keep the init and destroy function in your App’s Delegate.
+• Even if you call init in any ViewController somewhere within the app lifecycle you should still keep the init function in your App’s Delegate.

 If you still have questions regarding how to handle view hierarchy changes have a look in SampleApp in iOS SDK